j-f1/ProjectPicker/README.md

 4. Notarize the resulting `Project Picker.alfredworkflow` file, and wait for it to finish.

 The script may need tweaking, especially in the code signing and notarization steps, for your exact developer setup.

+## Contributing

+I’d live to make this tool even more customizable.
+Feel free to open PRs adding options for new categories of editor, and support for other editors that don’t work with the current “open with” technique.
+I think it would also be neat to add support for customizing the terminal / file browser.